Raisler/Raisler/README.md

 </p>
 - 🔭 I am Data Scientist, student of Big Data in Agribusiness and a python lover. <br>
 - 🔭 I’m currently working on my portfolio --> <a href='https://github.com/Raisler/DataScience_Portfolio'>Portfolio Link</a> <br>
-- 🌱 I’m currently learning about NLP, Data Visualization,Computer Vision and improving my programming skills <br>
+- 🌱 I’m learning about NLP, Data Visualization,Computer Vision and improving my programming skills <br>
 - 💬 Ask me about for anything <br>
 - ⚡ Fun fact: I Like History and Philosofy <br>